Global Engagement Scholars

 - Events/Programs: Participation in a minimum of 6 on- and off-campus global-themed activities and events: lectures, performances, conferences, workshops, diversity trainings.
 Any event you personally organize counts as 2.

 - Portfolio: Completion and presentation of a global engagement portfolio.
 The portfolio should include all aspects of the scholar program (coursework, experiences and events).
 Prompts for write ups will be provided.
 Portfolio presentations will be scheduled immediately following orientations to connect incoming program participants and Global Engagement Scholar program alumni.

-For Fall term 2017, orientations will be held:
+For Winter term 2018, orientations will be held:

 The Study Abroad Conference Room is located in the Study Abroad Office, 101 N. 33rd St., Suite 201

 For more information regarding the GES program requirements, please review the GES Orientation.